 Too young?
 I eyed him up and down to try to ascertain what he meant.

 “I will cross that bridge when I am probably in my early thirties”

 Wait!
 He wasn’t yet 30?

 “How old are you then?”
-The words slipped out of the mouth before I could restrain them.
+The words slipped out of my mouth before I could restrain them.

 I was staring at him, arms crossed over my middle.
 I don’t know what I was feeling, astonishment or plain disappointment, I mean I was crushing on this guy just minutes ago.

 “I am 30,” he announced.